Recreating the 1787 Constitutional Convention on Twitter to create both a useful study tool and an engaging, innovative Twitter Play. Read more

 7 backers Limited (93 left of 100)

 Tweet the Debates Print.
-You will receive a limited run print of the poster with the Signer names, commemorating Tweet the Debates.Estimated delivery:Add $20 USD to ship outside the US
+You will receive a limited run print of the poster with the Signer names, commemorating Tweet the Debates.Estimated delivery:Ships anywhere in the world

 1 backer All gone!